jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=transactions:read-attribute(name=use-hornetq-store)`

 ## syntax of the operation to get the `transactions` `use-jdbc-store`
-use the `jdbc` store for writing transaction logs. data is saved in the database indicated by the `jdbc-store-datasource` attribute. set to true to enable. note that the server will not boot if both `use-journal-store` and `use-jdbc-store` attributes are set to true. if both are set to false then the default `filesystem` based store will be used. get the `transactions` `use-jdbc-store` attribute.
+use the `jdbc` store for writing transaction logs. data is saved in the database indicated by the '`jdbc-store-datasource`' attribute. set to true to enable. note that the server will not boot if both '`use-journal-store`' and '`use-jdbc-store`' attributes are set to true. if both are set to false then the default `filesystem` based store will be used. get the `transactions` `use-jdbc-store` attribute.
 `/subsystem=transactions:read-attribute(name=use-jdbc-store)`

 ## syntax of the operation to get the `transactions` `use-journal-store`
-use the journal store for writing transaction logs. the journal store consists of one file for all the transactions. set to true to enable. note that the server will not boot if both `use-journal-store` and `use-jdbc-store` attributes are set to true. if both are set to false then the default `filesystem` based store will be used. get the `transactions` `use-journal-store` attribute.
+use the journal store for writing transaction logs. the journal store consists of one file for all the transactions. set to true to enable. note that the server will not boot if both '`use-journal-store`' and '`use-jdbc-store`' attributes are set to true. if both are set to false then the default `filesystem` based store will be used. get the `transactions` `use-journal-store` attribute.
 `/subsystem=transactions:read-attribute(name=use-journal-store)`